biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 ## Homework 1 Compute Network Parameters and Compare Controller Performance

+**IMPORTANT:** To have access to the Google Colab file you must access it through your NCSU email.

 Based on the [Examples](#examples) obtained using the code in https://colab.research.google.com/drive/1_8QPXhnxju08xjuRWhNm2vN7LZlh5kbf#scrollTo=uINMg_bZQvnA:

 Part 1.
 Compare the performance and reward values per episode for different models employing the same agent (Deep Q-Network).
 Please describe your findings in text and attach figures and videos, if necessary.